 - Launch Plan: How will the launch logistics be handled?
 What webmaster services are in place?
 Will you need a coordinated launch & PR plan?

 - Training: How will website management and admin training requirements be handled?

 - Warranty: Is there an expectation that the site will be fixed if something breaks?
 What is the timeframe for this ‘warranty period’?

-FirstSiteGuide.com provides a useful resource on building an entirely new website or want to redoing your current website.
-A good way to start developing your website plan and estimate website costs, is with our ‘DXI’ – Digital Experience Index.
-Contact us if you have any questions or would like to learn more.
+|Revenue Architects is a recognized leader among B2B Website Design Companies.
+A good way to start developing your website plan and estimate website costs is with a ‘DXI’ – Digital Experience Index.
+Contact us to learn more.